pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 ## 5. Add an update method

 Add a method to the `Avatar` class that updates the avatar (to be called once per frame), it should:
-1. Check if the avatar is active and only continue is it is
+1. Check if the avatar is active and only continue if it is
 1. Update the position properties to match the mouse position
 1. Reduce the size by the size-loss property, constraining it to be between `0` and the maximum size property
 1. Check if the size has reached `0` and if so set the avatar to be inactive/dead